basierend auf Bewertungen

 • DHA contributes to the development of vision in young children

-• Maternal intake of docosahexaenoic acid (DHA) during pregnancy and lactation contributes to the normal brain development of the fetus and the breastfed child
+• Maternal intake of docosahexaenoic acid (DHA) during pregnancy and breastfeeding contributes to the normal development of the brain of the fetus and the breastfed child

-• Maternal intake of docosahexaenoic acid (DHA) during pregnancy and lactation contributes to the normal development of the eyes of the fetus and the breastfed child.
+• Maternal intake of docosahexaenoic acid (DHA) during pregnancy and breastfeeding contributes to the normal development of the eyes of the fetus and the breastfed child.

 Conclusion

-• the EPA and DHA content of an omega 3 dietary supplement is crucial for its health-promoting effects
+• The EPA and DHA content of an Omega 3 food supplement is crucial for its health-promoting effects.

-• Algae oil, especially with EPA, which is very important for the anti-inflammatory effect, for example, has significantly lower values.
+• Algae oil especially at EPA, for example which is crucial for the inhibition of inflammation, comes to significantly lower values.

-Therefore, when buying an omega 3 preparation, the EPA and DHA content should always be checked carefully!
+Therefore, when purchasing an Omega 3 preparation, you should always carefully check the EPA and DHA content!

 your shopping basket